Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 For more information about how surgery is used to treat some common types of aneurysm, see treating brain aneurysms and treating abdominal aortic aneurysms.

 Relatively minor symptoms of central nervous system inflammation, such as double vision, may get better on their own without the need for treatment.

-However, more serious symptoms, such as paralysis and behavioural changes, will usually require treatment with medication.
+However, more serious symptoms, such as paralysis and behavioural changes, usually require treatment with medication.
 This will often be in the form of corticosteroid or immunosuppressant injections, or biological therapies.

 Pregnancy and fertility

-It is therefore recommended that you use at least one reliable method of contraception until you decide that you want to have a baby.
+It's recommended that you use at least one reliable method of contraception until you decide that you want to have a baby.
 You should discuss your plans to have a baby with your care team, who will be able to adjust your treatment plan to make your pregnancy as safe as possible.

 Where fertility is affected, further investigation – and, in some cases, fertility treatment such as in vitro fertilisation (IVF) – may be needed to conceive successfully.

 Read more about treating infertility.

 There's a possibility that a baby can be born with a type of Behçet's disease that can cause ulcers on the baby's genitals and mouth.
 This type of Behçet's disease, known as neonatal Behçet's disease, is extremely rare, with only one or two cases being reported every few years.

 Corticosteroids can be used to help relieve symptoms of neonatal Behçet's disease.
 The condition usually resolves within six to eight weeks of the birth.